kinow/kinoshita.eti.br/_posts/2020-08-16-finding-ryokokosho-in-taiwan.md

 ---

 Last week a friend told me he was looking for a place in Taiwan called “Ryukokosho”.
 Or maybe “Ryoko kosho”.
-From what I understood, he was looking for a mosquito species.
+From what I understood he was looking for a mosquito species found in this place.

 The species name is “[Anopheles tessellatus](https://en.wikipedia.org/wiki/Anopheles_tessellatus)”, and one of its synonyms is “[kinoshitai Koidzumi](http://www.mosquitocatalog.org/taxon_descr.aspx?ID=20899)” — pure